+This stuffing recipe for turkey or chicken is so good and no one will even know that it is gluten free.
 We have trialed quite a few different stuffings over the past few years and this is our favourite so far.
-Using only gluten free breadcrumbs turns into a soggy stuffing, but with the addition of rice, it is a really good texture that holds together well.
+Using only gluten free breadcrumbs can easily turn into a soggy mush, but with the addition of rice, it is an exceptionally good texture that holds together well.

-1 cup of fine, dry, gluten free bread crumbs
+- 1 cup fine, dry breadcrumbs gluten free

-3 cups cooked rice (1 cup uncooked rice)
+- 3 cups cooked rice by cooking 1 cup uncooked rice

-1 tsp dried thyme or (3 tsp fresh)
+- 1 tsp dried thyme or 3 tsp fresh thyme

 - 1/4 cup chicken stock or slightly less

 - The day before the meal, cook the rice.
 Put any stale or older bread in the oven at 250° F for about 10 mins and turn off the oven.
 Leave bread in the oven over night.